If you are short on time, then I made a one minute video explaining this:

 - IB6830 would create a visual thermal signature the same size as in the video.

-- IB6830 engine configuration matches the flares seen in the banking
+- IB6830 engine configuration matches the glares seen in the banking and then climbing

 - The size of IB6830's thermal signature shrinks proportional to its distance, matching the video.